US trade tribunal issues potential Apple Watch import ban in Masimo patent fight

 By Blake Brittain

-The full commission upheld a judge's ruling from January that Apple violated Masimo's rights in light-based technology for reading blood-oxygen levels.
+The full commission upheld a judge's ruling from January that Apple violated Masimo's rights in light-based technology for reading biomarkers like heart rates and blood-oxygen levels.

 President Joe Biden's administration will have 60 days to decide whether to veto the import ban based on policy concerns before it goes into effect.
 Presidents have rarely vetoed bans in the past.